sperano/nhl-led-scoreboard/README.md

 2. Delete the /home/pi/nhlsb_venv folder
 3. Delete the /home/pi/nhl-led-scoreboard folder
 4. Follow the steps for a clean install

+## Random notes on the install
+Some of the python libraries that we are using are created using an older method of packing.
+As a result, you may see warnings in the output of the install.sh script similar to this:

+`DEPRECATION: Wheel filename 'regex-2013_12_31-cp37-cp37m-linux_armv6l.whl' is not correctly normalised.
+Future versions of pip will raise the following error:
+  Invalid wheel filename (invalid version): 'regex-2013_12_31-cp37-cp37m-linux_armv6l'`

+These warnings can be ignored.

 # Troubleshooting
 **Rule #1:  W.A.E.F.R.T.F.M ---> read the readme again**